You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 You usually need to do these things for 2 weeks before shoulder pain starts to ease.

-It can take 4 to 6 weeks to recover fully from mild shoulder pain.
+It can take 6 months or longer to recover from shoulder pain.

-- try exercises for shoulder pain – do them for 6 to 8 weeks to stop pain returning
+try shoulder exercises for 6 to 8 weeks to stop pain returning

-- stand up straight with your shoulders gently back
+stand up straight with your shoulders down and gently back

 Putting heat or cold packs on your shoulder